 by Tony Vidler

-For just about any practitioner to lose 56% of their clients in a year would be a disaster.
+For just about any practitioner to lose clients is bad, but losing 50% or more of their clients in a year would be a disaster.
 It is enough to jeopardise a practice entirely of course, but even in a best case scenario it will hurt horribly, and for quite a long time.

-It is a very real possibility too, especially if you are dealing at the top end of the market, because there is one area where they have a rapidly shifting expectation.
-The high net worth or affluent who are most discerning and who have the most options are ready to walk away if expectations are not met, and their expectations in digital engagement are very high.
+It is a very real possibility too, especially if you are dealing at the top end of the market or with a relatively small client base because there is one area where they have a rapidly shifting expectation.
+The high net worth or affluent who are most discerning and are the ones who have the most options to walk away if expectations are not met, and their expectations in digital engagement are very high.
+And getting higher by the month.

 For those practitioners who may be reading thus far and who are not in the wealth management space…hang in there, because I believe this applies to your clients just as much as any financial planners’.
 The thing we should remember about the High Net Worth clients who are far more likely to engage a holistic planner on a pure fee basis is that they are the “early adopters”.
 They are the leading edge that the rest of consumer-land seeks to emulate and follow.
 More often than not what we see the affluent clients do becomes the very behaviour that most other clients who are not quite so well off end up doing in time too.